slowmonkey/slowmonkey.github.io/_posts/2019-04-08-code-comments.md

 tags: [coding-standards]
 ---

-Code comments in commercial code should generally be avoided.
+Code comments in code should generally be avoided.
 I mostly prefer self documenting code that removes the need for code comments.

 However for the occasions that you do require code comments I prefer to write code comments surrounded by new lines/empty spaces.